Trivia for The LEGO Ninjago Movie

 - The movie was originally intended to be released on September 23, 2016.
 However, the film's date was changed to September 22, 2017, a whole year ahead.

-- This is the second time Dave Franco has been in a LEGO film.
+- This is the second time Dave Franco has been in a Lego movie.
 He had a cameo in The Lego Movie (2014).

-- Kumail Nanjiani and Michael Peña appeared in Hell and Back (2015).
+- Kumail Nanjiani and Michael Pe?a appeared in Hell and Back (2015).

 - Kumail Nanjiani and Zach Woods appeared on Silicon Valley (2014).